etijskens/et-micc2/tutorials/TUTORIAL-2.rst

       • Updating sphinx-rtd-theme (0.5.1 -> 0.4.3)
       • Installing tomlkit (0.5.11)
       • Installing walkdir (0.4.1)
-      • Installing et-micc (1.0.12)
+      • Installing et-micc2 (1.0.12)
       • Installing numpy (1.19.5)
       • Installing pybind11 (2.6.1)
-      • Installing et-micc-build (1.0.12)
+      • Installing et-micc2-build (1.0.12)

     Installing the current project: ET-dot (0.0.6)

-In fact the only dependency added in :file:`pyproject.toml` was micc-build_, but that depends on numpy, pybind11 and et-micc, which in turn have their own sub-dependencies, all of which are nicely resolved by poetry_ and installed.
+In fact the only dependency added in :file:`pyproject.toml` was micc-build_, but that depends on numpy, pybind11 and et-micc2, which in turn have their own sub-dependencies, all of which are nicely resolved by poetry_ and installed.
 Although micc-build_ also needs CMake_, it is not added as dependency of micc-build_> In view of the widespread use of CMake_, it was considered better have a system-wide CMake installation (see section :ref:`development-environment`).

-The dependency of :file:`et-micc-build` on :file:`et-micc` makes that ``micc`` is now also installed in the project's virtual environment.
+The dependency of :file:`et-micc2-build` on :file:`et-micc2` makes that ``micc`` is now also installed in the project's virtual environment.
 Therefore, when the project's virtual environment is activated, the active ``micc`` is the one in the project's virtual environment, which might be a more recent version than the system-wide micc::